Canada’s Intellectual Property Firm

 Incorrect status on CIPO database

 There continues to be a volume of applications and patents with incorrect statuses on the public CIPO database, which do not reflect submissions filed since July 2024.
 CIPO has stated that the status will be corrected once correspondence has been processed.
-CIPO has asked applicants do not report or request error corrections due to unprocessed timely correspondence, due to the volume of such errors.
+CIPO has asked Applicants to only report errors “caused by known issues” where there is an urgent issue, such as a risk of loss of rights.

 Note that CIPO now reports that some applications or patents may appear in good standing or a state of administrative compliance when, in reality, they may be deemed abandoned or expired.
-CIPO has reminded applicants that Canadian Patent Database data should not be relied upon – applicants should rely on their own records.
+CIPO has reminded Applicants that Canadian Patent Database data should not be relied upon – Applicants should rely on their own records, and that responsibility for meeting deadlines remains with the applicant or patentee, regardless of what is indicated in the online database.
 It appears there is no way a third party can determine with certainty the status of a Canadian patent or application at this time.

 Services on “hold”